SEPA Refunds

 {% hint style="warning" %}

-It may be necessary to contact your bank, for this import-feature to be activated!
+It may be necessary to contact your bank, to activate this import-feature!
 Some also may not offer it at all!

 {% endhint %}